arulkolla/naclo-guide/docs/phonology.md

 We're almost done now: the only thing left to distinguish is types 1 and 3.
 We also know that exactly one of these words breaks the rules.

 Looking at type 3, we can see that all words begin with two consonants, while it looks like two words from type 1 do.
-However, recalling that *j* acts more like a vowel than a consonant from our type 2 analysis, we conclude that type 3 words are formed through initial consonant clusters (two consonants at the beginning of a word), where *j* is not considered as a consonant, and *ktieb* is the other incorrect word, for which we except *li ktieb*.
+However, recalling that *j* acts more like a vowel than a consonant from our type 2 analysis, we conclude that type 3 words are formed through initial consonant clusters (two consonants at the beginning of a word), where *j* is not considered as a consonant, and *ktieb* is the other incorrect word, for which we expect *li ktieb*.

 Whew!
 Finally, we're done.